gochangin-ai/-ML-22-2-PHW/README.md

 # ML-PHW1
+## Compare the performance (i.e., accuracy) of the following classification models against the same dataset.
++ Various data scaling methods and encoding methods
++ Various values of the model parameters for each model
++ Various values for the hyperparameters
++ Various numbers 𝑘 for 𝑘-fold cross validation

+## Code with User Manual <
+## Results <

 ## Importing necessary libraries
 #### Make sure that you have all these libaries available to run the code successfully
 ```python